-Another type of infant formula available are lactose free milk’s.
+Another type of infant formula available are lactose-free milk’s.
 These should never be used unless under medical supervision.
-It is very rare for a baby to have a true lactose intolerance, and still rare but slightly more common is cows milk protein allergy which is a very serious condition and a lactose free formula will not successfully treat it.
+It is very rare for a baby to have true lactose intolerance, and still rare but slightly more common is cows milk protein allergy which is a very serious condition and a lactose-free formula will not successfully treat it.
 If your baby has symptoms of diarrhoea, vomiting, or signs of an allergic reaction such as eczema, a rash, red bumpy skin, facial swelling or breathing difficulties seek medical help for a proper diagnosis.

 Diarrhoea can also be a sign of a tummy bug or infection.
-Sometimes babies develop a transient lactose intolerance after a tummy bug, however this is usually short-term and your GP or dietitian would advise you on when to re-introduce lactose.
-Lactose free infant formula contains a different type of carbohydrate which is more damaging to your babies emerging teeth, therefore it’s really important that these formulas are used under supervision.
+Sometimes babies develop transient lactose intolerance after a tummy bug.
+However, this is usually short-term and your GP or dietitian would advise you on when to re-introduce lactose.
+Lactose-free infant formula contains a different type of carbohydrate which is more damaging to your babies emerging teeth, therefore it’s really important that these formulas are used under supervision.

 Cows Milk Allergy

 There are also formula milks on the market that suggest they may protect your baby from developing eczema and allergies should you have a family history.
-However none of these have enough research evidence behind them to back up their claims.
+However, none of these has enough research evidence behind them to back up their claims.
 There is a lot of evidence that breastfeeding is the best way to protect your baby from developing an allergy.

 Vegetarian or Vegan Formula